 What is the last date to file ITR?

-July 31, 2020, is the last date to file taxes for Assessment Year (AY) 2020-21 for assessees whose account books do not need to be audited.
+July 31, 2023, is the last date to file taxes for Assessment Year (AY) 2023-24 for assessees whose account books do not need to be audited.
 In the last couple of years, the government has extended this deadline.
-For the financial year 2018-19, the deadline was extended to August 31.
+However, the Revenue Secretary has confirmed that there will be no extension of the time limit for AY 23-24 for those whose accounts don’t require an audit.

 The importance of the ITR receipt

 ITR receipts have more details about your taxes than Form 16.
-It contains details of your total income and also information about your income from other sources.
+It contains all the details of your total income, including your income from other sources.

-Now that we have answered the question- what is the last date to file ITR, we will look at why you should file ITR on time.
+Now that we have answered the question- what is the last date to file ITR, let’s understand why timely filing your ITR is essential.

 Penalty for late filing under section 234F: